Foster Care Abuse Solicitors

 - parents abusing drugs/alcohol

-- parents suffering psychiatric illness
+- parents suffering from psychiatric illness

 - children with emotional/behavioural problems